paulcostanza/breakout/notes.md

 - add a laser
 - add extra balls
 - add a life
-- turn ball into a bomb, when it hits a brick it destroyes the adjacent bricks (for one or two turns)
+- turn ball into a bomb, when it hits a brick it will destroy the adjacent bricks (for one or two turns)
 - bonus bricks, if you hit them before time runs out you get bonus points

 ## power-downs to add